PaddlePaddle/PaddleFormers/docs/en/datasets_format.md

 We can also choose to use offline bit pre-training data streams, which saves more memory.

-For easy testing, we also provide an [offline pre-training demo dataset](https://paddleformers.bj.bcebos.com/datasets/pretrain_offline_data.tar.gz) that can be used directly:
+For ease of testing, we also provide an [offline pre-training demo dataset](https://paddleformers.bj.bcebos.com/datasets/pretrain_offline_data.tar.gz) that can be used directly:

 ```shell
 wget https://paddleformers.bj.bcebos.com/datasets/pretrain_offline_data.tar.gz